JimmyOnzer/DevOps-Tasks/week-3/README.md

 ## 7. Deploy a fullstack application to DigitalOcean using Github Actions

 <br>
-For the purpose of this task I will setup a react application using "create-react-app" and a single Nodejs application and automate the deployment of this application to DigitalOcean using Github action.
+For the purpose of this task I will setup a react application using "create-react-app" and automate the deployment of this application to DigitalOcean using Github action.

 Step 1: Provision a remote server.